THE QATSPY® Quapaw Aviation Tactical Sportswear Yukan Outfitters

 I enjoy research and studying those in the sport of golf, like- Old and Young Tom Morris, Babe Zaharias, Babe Ruth, Bobby Jones, Sr., President Eisenhower, Ben Hogan, Byron Nelson, Francis Ouimet, Arnold Palmer, Colonel Hall, Jack Nicklaus, Nick Price, Sir Nick Faldo, Tiger Woods, Jordan Spieth, Brooks Koepka, and Justin Thomas, just to name a few.

-A Vietnam P.O.W. from Hattiesburg, Mississippi
+An Interview with a Vietnam P.O.W. from Hattiesburg, Mississippi

 I was attending a meeting with an ALCOA representative at the Hattiesburg Country Club, where the Magnolia Classic started in 1967.
 This tournament is now called the Sanderson Farms Championship, held at the Jackson Country Club.
 This tournament benefits the UMMS Batson Children’s Hospital.